MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/file-share-witness.md

 1. On the **Select Quorum Witness** screen, select **Configure a file share witness**, then select **Next**.

-1. On the **Configure File Share Witness** screen, type or browse to a file share that will be used as the witness resource, then select **Next**.
+1. On the **Configure File Share Witness** screen, type or browse to a file share to use as the witness resource, then select **Next**.

 1. On the **Confirmation** screen, review your changes and select **Next**.

 1. After the wizard runs and the **Summary** page appears, if you want to view a report of the tasks that the wizard performed, select **View Report**.
-The most recent report will remain in the `C:\Cluster\Reports` folder with the name `QuorumConfiguration.mht`.
+The most recent report remains in the `C:\Cluster\Reports` folder with the name `QuorumConfiguration.mht`.

 > [!NOTE]
 > After you configure the cluster quorum, we recommend that you run the **Validate Quorum Configuration** test to verify the updated quorum settings.